lukaljubojevic/LearningToBeSysAdmin/README.md

 My notes while learning to become a SysAdmin

 # Who am I?
 My name is Luka Ljubojević (21 M).
-Im am a full-time student at Faculty of Informatics and Digital Technologies - Rijeka, Croatia, third year of the undergraduate study.
+I'm a full-time student at Faculty of Informatics and Digital Technologies - Rijeka, Croatia, third year of the undergraduate study.

 I possess knowledge in Computer Networks, Computer Systems Architecture, Network Operating Systems, Operating Systems in general, Managing Computer Systems, IT Systems Security, relational databases (Oracle), and I understand the basics of programming (Python and C++).